BenMactavsin/Roblox-Luau-Global-Extractor/README.md

  \* Currently the only exceptions to this are `plugin` global and *some* data in `AutocompleteMetadata.xml` that doesn't exist in Roblox Studio executable file yet.

 # Can I post issues/pull request?
  Yes.
 Feedback is welcome.
 Though I'm not sure how much will I update this repository.
-You can post suggestions in issues tab too.
+You can post your suggestions and questions in issues tab too.